digbmc/dssf-19/sections/sandbox.md

 4. Open the document in **atom** and write content using markdown syntax.
 Include headers, lists, text, and links or images.
 3. Check your work in atom using the markdown preview package.
 2. Save your new document
+3. Return to the command line.
 2. Check the **status** of your local repository according to git.
 3. **Add** your document to git's plate so it knows you've made changes (also referred to as "staging" your changes)
 4. **Commit** to the changes you've made (at least for now) and write a note about what you changed
 5. **Pull** in any new changes from the cloud-based or "remote" repository (always do this before you push your changes to a shared repo)
 5. **Push** your changes to the remote repository.
+  NB: The first time you do this, you will have to **set** the **upstream** repository and enter your github username and password.
 6. Open the remote in your browser to see what happened.

 ## Collaborating